dispanser/dispanser.github.io/_posts/2023-03-05-partition-index-find-candidate-partitions-for-point-queries.md

 This does not look good - query latency is not constant when executing multiple queries at the same time.
-To understand what's going on, let's look at the other two the chart: queries per second and read bytes per second.
+To understand what's going on, let's look at the other two charts: queries per second and read bytes per second.
 Both are just different views into the same data, as each query reads exactly the same amount of data.
 However, this tells us that the number of queries is constant when running on two or more threads, and we might actually reach the